diraven/rss_to_socialnetworks/README.md

 A very simple script to udate your VK and FB (coming later) groups/walls with news taken from RSS

 ## Notes
-- Make sure to properly secure your utils/settings.py file and your data.db file.
+- Make sure to properly secure your utils/settings.py file and your data.db file as they both contain sensitive info.

 ## Installation:
 - # cd to/your/cloned/project/dir